zdevito/zdevito.github.io/_posts/2022-12-09-memory-traces.markdown

             # record stack information for the trace events
             trace_alloc_record_context=True)

-To limit the total size of the trace event buffer, we limit it to the last `trace_alloc_max_entries` before a snapshot is taken, but the facility can easily record hundreds of thousands of events.
-Recording these traces is pretty fast (~1us per allocation, a normal PyTorch kernel call takes at least 8 us), and adds almost no extra time if the program was already recording for memory snapshots.
-Taking a snapshot is like before:
+We limit the total size of the trace event buffer to `trace_alloc_max_entries` before a snapshot is taken, but the facility can easily record hundreds of thousands of events.
+Recording these traces is pretty fast (~1us per allocation, a normal PyTorch kernel call takes at least 8 us), and adds almost no extra time on top of recording memory snapshots.

+As an example, we can take a snapshot of a training iteration for a resnet:

     from torchvision.models import resnet18
     from pprint import pprint